aspose-total/Aspose.Total-Products/total/en/cpp/conversion/rtf-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert RTF to XLTX or Online App" h2="Export RTF to XLTX via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+RTF (Rich Text Format) is a document format developed by Microsoft in 1987 for exchanging text between different word processors.
+It is a popular format for exchanging documents between different platforms and applications.
+However, it is not supported by all applications.
+XLTX (Excel Open XML Spreadsheet) is a file format developed by Microsoft for storing and exchanging data in spreadsheet form.
+It is supported by many applications and is a popular format for exchanging data between different platforms and applications.
+Therefore, it is often necessary to convert RTF documents to XLTX format.

+<h2>How Aspose.Total helps for RTF to XLTX conversion</h2>

- You can include RTF to XLTX conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export RTF to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLTX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive package of APIs for manipulating and converting documents, images, and other file formats.
+It includes two powerful APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert RTF to XLTX.
+Aspose.Words for C++ is a feature-rich, powerful, and easy-to-use document manipulation and conversion API.
+It can be used to export RTF to HTML.
+Aspose.Cells for C++ is a powerful API for manipulating and converting spreadsheet files.
+It can be used to convert HTML to XLTX.
+Both APIs come under the Aspose.Total for C++ package, making it easy to use them together for RTF to XLTX conversion.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}